Skip to main content

 How fast can we file

-OP-1 submission within 1-3 business days of receiving your application info.
-The 21-day FMCSA vetting window starts the day FMCSA accepts the application.
-There is no FMCSA expedite path — the 21-day minimum is regulatory.
+Application submission within 1-3 business days of receiving your info.
+FMCSA processing - an estimated 20-25 business days for new applicants - starts the day FMCSA accepts the application.
+There is no FMCSA expedite path.

 Pricing